-7-2.
 Notifications sent by the Board

-A. Lobbyist training
+Lobbyist training A.

-- (1) On or about June 1, the Board shall send written notification to each lobbyist who has not completed his or her required annual training of the June 30 deadline and of the penalties for non-compliance. - (2) Pursuant to §2-156-146 of the Ordinance, lobbyists must complete their training by midnight on June 30 each year.
-Thereafter, the Executive Director sends those who are non-compliant, as soon as practicable, a certified mail, USPS or email due process notice to non-compliant lobbyists as provided in Rule 8.
+(1) On or about June 1, the Board shall send written notification to each lobbyist who has not completed their required annual training of the June 30 deadline and of the penalties for non-compliance.

+(2) Pursuant to §2-156-146 of the Ordinance, lobbyists must complete their training by midnight on June 30 each year.
+Thereafter, the Executive Director sends those who are non-compliant, as soon as practicable, via certified mail return receipt requested, or USPS first class mail, or email, due process notice to noncompliant lobbyists as provided in Rule 8.